Coinductive proof search for polarized logic with applications to full intuitionistic propositional logic: Applications to intuitionistic propositional logic with all connectives

-The ``extraction'' of the two decision procedures is immediate.
-Both procedures will be given by the composition of two recursive functions: first, $\finrepsymb$ calculates the finitary representation of the full solution space; second, recursing on the structure of this representation, a predicate ($\nbinfpsymb\emptyset$ or $\FFpsymb\emptyset$) is decided.
+\textbf{Application to decision problems.} \Cref{thm:props-embedding-LJT} and \cref{cor:reduction-problems} readly enable decision algorithms for problems in $\LJT$ and $\coLJT$ via our decision algorithms for problems in $\LJP$ and $\copil$.
+Specifically, we will extract algorithms that decide the \emph{existence of inhabitants} and the \emph{finiteness of the number of inhabitants} problems in $\LJT$ and the \emph{existence of solutions} and the \emph{existence of infinite solutions} problems in $\coLJT$.
+In all the four procedures the first step is the recursive calculation of the negative translation of the logical sequent at hand.
+This step is then followed by the composition of two recursive functions (as for $\PIL$ and $\copil$): first, $\finrepsymb$ calculates the finitary representation of the full solution space; second, recursing on the structure of this representation, the appropriate predicate on finitary forests is decided.